aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 First I provide a short explanation so you know the context of each point.
 Then I'll dive deep into each of them, with the philosophy behind it and my takes.

-## TLDR
+## 📌 TLDR {#tldr}

 ::: details Super-short TLDR
 For a good MR:

-- Minimize the diff
+- 🔍 Minimize the diff
-  - Break the task at hand
+  - 🪓 Break the task at hand
-  - Extract out refactors to separate MRs
+  - 🔧 Extract out refactors to separate MRs
-  - Extract out formattings to separate MRs
+  - 📏 Extract out formattings to separate MRs
-  - Don't fix everything (unrelated stuff) on your way
+  - 🚧 Don't fix everything (unrelated stuff) on your way
-  - Review your own MR before asking anyone else to review it
+  - 🕵️ Review your own MR before asking anyone else to review it
-- Make sure CI passes
+  - ✅ Make sure CI passes
-- Choose meaningful commit messages
+- 📝 Choose meaningful commit messages
-- Write a description for the MR (including media when needed)
+- 📋 Write a description for the MR (including media when needed)
-- Let the comment authors resolve their own comment
+- 🗨️ Let the comment authors resolve their own comment
+- 🎯 Create your own version of perfection
   :::

-- [**Minimize the diff**](#minimize-the-diff): Simplify your changes by asking yourself if you can make them smaller or complete your task without certain changes.
+- [**🔍 Minimize the diff**](#minimize-the-diff): Simplify your changes by asking yourself if you can make them smaller or complete your task without certain changes.
 Create separate tasks for additional changes that don't belong to the concern of your MR, ensuring each Merge Request stays focused on one concern, such as fixing a bug or adding a feature.
-- [**Break the task at hand**](#break-the-task-at-hand): Break down big features into smaller, **deliverable** parts.
+- [**🪓 Break the task at hand**](#break-the-task): Break down big features into smaller, **deliverable** parts.
 Share your plan with the team through your issue-tracking system, use feature flags if needed, and create separate Merge Requests for each piece.
 This makes reviews faster, feedback more focused and useful, and the merging process **safer**.
-- [**Extract refactors into separate MRs**](#extract-refactors-into-separate-mrs): Keep refactors and functional changes separate.
+- [**🔧 Extract refactors into separate MRs**](#extract-refactors): Keep refactors and functional changes separate.
 Make a different Merge Request for each refactor, explaining why it's needed.
 This makes the review of the original Merge Request focused and uncomplicated.
-- [**Extract formattings into separate MRs**](#extract-formattings-into-separate-mrs): Don't mix unnecessary formatting changes with your main updates.
+- [**📏 Extract formattings into separate MRs**](#extract-formattings): Don't mix unnecessary formatting changes with your main updates.
 If formatting is needed, create a separate branch that formats **all** files of the project automatically using a formatting tool.
 This also makes the original MR less complicated and easier to read.
-- [**Don't fix everything on your way**](#don-t-fix-everything-on-your-way): Don't be eager to fix every problem or clean up every poorly-written piece of code on your way.
+- [**🚧 Don't fix everything on your way**](#dont-fix-everything): Don't be eager to fix every problem or clean up every poorly-written piece of code on your way.
 The best you can do is to create a ticket in your issue-tracking system when you see a problem (either functional or technical).
 Prioritize and decide about them with the team.
-- [**Review your own MR before asking someone else to review it**](#review-your-own-mr-before-asking-someone-else-to-review-it): This helps you view your changes from a new perspective.
+- [**🕵️ Review your own MR before asking someone else to review it**](#review-your-own-mr): This helps you view your changes from a new perspective.
 To do this, make sure to use the reviewing platform you always use to review other MRs.
-- [**Make sure CI passes**](#make-sure-ci-passes): It helps save time to catch issues that can be caught automatically by tools rather than a manual review by a teammate.
+- [**✅ Make sure CI passes**](#make-ci-pass): It helps save time to catch issues that can be caught automatically by tools rather than a manual review by a teammate.
-- [**Meaningful commits**](#meaningful-commits): Make commits meaningful and well-separated.
+- [**📝 Meaningful commits**](#meaningful-commits): Make commits meaningful and well-separated.
 Use your IDE to stage specific and related changes together, keeping things focused.
 Write concise commit messages (and also MR titles).
 If you can't make your commit message (or the MR title) concise, it **may** be a sign your Commit (or the MR) is doing more than one thing and could be broken into separate ones.
-- [**Write a description for the MR**](#write-a-description-for-the-mr): Use the description field for technical details or clarifications.
+- [**📋 Write a description for the MR**](#description-for-the-mr): Use the description field for technical details or clarifications.
 And remember it is only for the reviewers of the MR, not the whole team or other developers who need to read the codebase.
 Include screenshots when needed (for UI changes).
 Include a link to the task if you're using an issue-tracking system.
-- [**Comments**](#comments): Don't resolve comments if you're not the author of them.
+- [**🗨️ Comments**](#comments): Don't resolve comments if you're not the author of them.
 If you address one, reply to it (including a commit link if applicable) so the author of the comment double-checks and resolves it if needed.
+- [**🎯 Final Words**](#conclusion): All these stuff matter because it helps us ship better software by making reviews more effective.
+And each team needs to have their own version of a good MR.

-## Minimize the diff
+## 🔍 Minimize the diff {#minimize-the-diff}

 For every change you are about to do in your branch, ask yourself: